Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Acceptance Criteria:

-Choose a scenario for acceptance testing, such as “sending an email.”
+Choose a scenario for acceptance, such as “sending an email.”

 First Task Execution (Learning Phase):

-- Preconditions: The Agent’s knowledge base is empty.
+- Precondition: The agent’s knowledge base is empty.

-- Task: Issue a command to the Agent, such as “Write an email to test@example.com with the subject ‘Hello’ and the content ‘This is a test email.’”
+- Task: Issue an instruction to the agent, such as “Write an email to test@example.com with the subject ‘Hello’ and content ‘This is a test email.’”

 - Acceptance Requirements:

-- After the task is successful, show the operation process generated by the Agent and stored in the knowledge base, based on stable selectors (e.g., XPath).
+- After the task is successful, show the agent-generated operation workflow based on stable selectors (such as XPath) stored in the knowledge base.

-- Record and report the time taken and the number of steps in this process.
+- Record and report the time taken and the number of steps for this process.

 Repeated Task Execution (Application Experience Phase):

-- Preconditions: The knowledge base already contains the workflow for “sending an email.”
+- Precondition: The knowledge base already contains the “send email” workflow.

-- Task: Issue a similar command to the Agent, such as “Send an email to another@example.com…”
+- Task: Issue a similar instruction to the agent, such as “Send an email to another@example.com…”

 - Acceptance Requirements:

-- Demonstrate that the Agent can correctly match and retrieve the “send email” process from the knowledge base.
+- Demonstrate that the agent can correctly match and retrieve the “send email” workflow from the knowledge base.

-- Demonstrate that the Agent replays the recorded steps directly (including correctly filling in new email parameters) instead of invoking the large model for exploration from scratch.
+- Demonstrate that the agent directly replays the recorded steps (including correctly filling in new email parameters) instead of calling the large model again for exploration from scratch.

 - Compare and prove that the time taken and the number of steps for the second task execution are significantly less than the first.

-- Knowledge Generalization: The Agent can apply learned knowledge to broader scenarios.
-For example, after learning “check Beijing weather,” it can reuse most of the process when asked to “check Shanghai weather,” only replacing the city name.
-After learning “send an email,” it can handle emails with different recipients and content.
+- Knowledge Generalization: The agent can apply learned knowledge to broader scenarios.
+For example, after learning “check Beijing weather,” when asked to “check Shanghai weather,” it can reuse most of the workflow, only replacing the city name.
+After learning “send email,” it can handle emails with different recipients and content.

-- Knowledge Update and Verification: The Agent can realize that stored knowledge may be outdated (e.g., a website redesign makes the “send” button unfindable).
-When it discovers that a stored process is invalid, the Agent can record this failure, clear outdated knowledge, and revert to learning mode to find the correct operation process again.
+- Knowledge Update and Verification: The agent can be aware that stored knowledge may be outdated (e.g., a website redesign makes the “send” button unfindable).
+When it discovers that a stored workflow is invalid, the agent can record this failure, clear outdated knowledge, and revert to learning mode to find the correct operation workflow again.

 Topic 5: An Agent That Can Create Its Own Tools